-The District Attorney’s Office will continue efforts prosecuting gun and drug cases and will continue to refer the areas worst criminals for federal prosecution.
+District Attorney Cruz has continued efforts prosecuting gun and drug cases and has continued to refer the areas worst criminals for federal prosecution.
 Members of the task force meet regularly to collect data, share information and gather intelligence on problem areas and individuals within Brockton and its surrounding communities.

 As part of today’s Operation Safe Streets, community meetings that once occurred during the PSN initiative will be reconvened to allow for open channels of communication between law enforcement and area residents to discuss ongoing concerns within the community.

 “I witnessed first-hand the difference PSN made in our neighborhoods during some of the deadliest times in our city.
-I am hopeful that Operation Safe Streets will mobilize law enforcement to reinvigorate these criminal justice philosophies and return some sense of security to the residents of Brockton and surrounding areas.”–District Attorney Tim Cruz
+I am hopeful that Operation Safe Streets will mobilize law enforcement to reinvigorate these criminal justice philosophies and return some sense of security to the residents of Brockton and surrounding areas.”–District Attorney Tim Cruz, June 2015

 - State Police Detective Unit assigned to the District Attorney’s Office